Ghostbusters (franchise): The Real Ghostbusters (1986–1991)

 From 1986 to 1991, Columbia Pictures Television and DIC Entertainment produced an animated spin-off television series created by Harold Ramis and Dan Aykroyd, entitled The Real Ghostbusters.
 "The Real" was added to the title due to a dispute with Filmation and its Ghostbusters properties.
 The series continues the adventures of paranormal investigators Venkman, Stantz, Spengler, Zeddemore, their secretary Melnitz, and their mascot ghost Slimer.
 The Real Ghostbusters was nominated for an Emmy.
 At the start of the fourth season in 1988, the show was retitled to Slimer! and the Real Ghostbusters.
 It aired in a one-hour time slot, which the show had begun doing under its original name earlier that same year on January 30, 1988.
 In addition to the regular 30-minute Real Ghostbusters episode, a half-hour Slimer! sub-series was added that included two to three short animated segments focusing on the character Slimer.
 Animation for the Slimer! cartoons was handled by Wang Film Productions.
 At the end of its seven-season run, 147 episodes had aired, including the syndicated episodes and 13 episodes of Slimer!, with multiple episodes airing out of production order.

 Extreme Ghostbusters (1997)

 Extreme Ghostbusters was a sequel and spin-off of The Real Ghostbusters that aired in late 1997.
 The 40-episode series initially aired on the syndicated Bohbot Kids Network's "Extreme Block", and featured a team of college-aged Ghostbusters led by veteran Ghostbuster Egon Spengler.
 In some TV listings, the series was called Ghostbusters Dark.

 Future

+Ghostbusters: Night Shift (2027)

+An animated streaming television series by Netflix was announced in June 2022.
+The series will be produced by Jason Reitman and Gil Kenan, both who produced Ghostbusters: Afterlife, and as a production of Ghost Corps, Netflix Animation Studios & Sony Pictures Animation.
+Writing for the series had begun by March 2024.
+In August 2024, the series was greenlit at Netflix with Elliott Kalan joining as writer and executive producer and was revealed to be CG animated with its tone being expected to be similar to Ghostbusters: Afterlife and Ghostbusters: Frozen Empire.
+In April 2025, it was announced that the series would be animated by Flying Bark Productions.
+On May 7, 2026, it was announced that the series will be released in 2027.
+The series' title was revealed as Ghostbusters: Night Shift on June 6, 2026.